holtwick/oui/oui-float/README.md

 Vue components that float.
 Based on [floating-ui](https://floating-ui.com/).

 > [!NOTE]
-> **oui** componentents are *headless* i.e. they do not come with CSS.
-At the end of the page, see how to get ready with CSS.
+> **oui** componentents are *headless* i.e. they do not come with CSS by default.
+These examples import CSS syles, but you are free to do it from scratch as well.

 ## Basic popovers

 `oui-float` takes care of most things and is the most general solution for having floating elements attached to some other element.
 Basic example: